The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Cross-correlation templates

 This problem can in principle be overcome by using line masks.
 Rather than using the entire line profile for the cross-correlation procedure, only the position of line centres and a weight for each line are taken into account.
 A line mask where the same weight for all lines is used is usually referred to as a binary line mask.

-Because the line mask is defined only by a list of discrete lines centres, it offers increased freedom in weighing or including/rejecting individual lines compared to a full spectral template.
-For example, using masks enables the targeted rejection of specific lines associated with stellar activity, thereby increasing the precision of radial velocity measurements of stars\citep{Dumusque2018}.
+Because the line mask is defined only by a list of discrete lines centres, it offers increased freedom in weighing, including, or rejecting individual lines compared to a full spectral template.
+For example, using masks enables the targeted rejection of specific lines associated with stellar activity, thereby increasing the precision of radial velocity measurements of stars \citep{Dumusque2018}.

 Therefore, in addition to the single-species templates, we also provide corresponding line masks.
-We derive these mask data from the calculated spectra in two ways.
+We derived these mask data from the calculated spectra in two ways.

-First, we apply a peak-finding algorithm to all continuum-subtracted single-species templates, to record the peak heights of individual lines or line blends.
+First, we applied a peak-finding algorithm to all continuum-subtracted single-species templates, to record the peak heights of individual lines or line blends.
 Indistinguishable blends are common due to hyper-fine splitting, meaning that often there is no one-to-one correspondence between the spectral lines present in the transmission spectrum and the underlying line database, necessitating the use of a peak-finding algorithm a posteriori.

-To derive effective line positions and depths, we first scan each single-species template for line peak centres using the continuum-corrected templates (see lower panel of Fig. \ref{fig:spectra_examples1} for an example) and \texttt{scipy}'s peak-finding algorithm \texttt{find\_peaks}.
-The configuration parameter for peak prominence is set to 4, meaning that only line peaks that rise 4 km above the local continuum are taken into account - which is a small fraction of one atmospheric scale height.
+To derive effective line positions and depths, we first scanned each single-species template for line peak centres using the continuum-corrected templates (see the lower panel of Fig. \ref{fig:spectra_examples1} for an example) and \texttt{scipy}'s peak-finding algorithm \texttt{find\_peaks}.
+The configuration parameter for peak prominence is set to 4, meaning that only line peaks that rise 4 km above the local continuum are taken into account -- which is a small fraction of one atmospheric scale height.
 This removes small false positives caused by numerical noise.
 This procedure thus also ignores very weak lines that are not strong enough to rise significantly above the continuum at a given temperature.
 As a result, our line mask data will not contain all possible lines from a given line list, but only lines that are expected to be strong given this atmospheric model.

-Furthermore, we correlate the detected peak locations with theoretical positions from the original line lists to avoid false-positives, recognising that closely separated lines are not individually resolved.
+Furthermore, we correlated the detected peak locations with theoretical positions from the original line lists to avoid false positives, recognising that closely separated lines are not individually resolved.